Tips for Watering Your Lawn in Minneapolis

 As a rule of thumb, your lawn needs 1″-1 1/2″ of water per week.
 If you are unable or unwilling to check the soil on a regular basis, the following rules will help you determine whether to water.

 - In general, it is more beneficial to water less often and more deeply.
 This helps promote deep root growth, which, in turn, allows your grass to go longer between watering.

 - Shady areas need less water than sunny areas.
 Likewise, low areas require less water than hills.

 - Water in the morning, rather than in the evening or mid-day.
-This allow more water to penetrate the soil, increasing your watering efficiency, and can help prevent fungal disease.
+This allows more water to penetrate the soil, increasing your watering efficiency, and can help prevent fungal disease.